JupiterOne/security-policy-templates/README.md

 The JSON documents for those four frameworks are included strictly because of our internal usage and shown as examples.
 Using those requires that you have obtained necessary end-user license for the framework for your own organization.

+### Scripts

+`parse_oscal.py`

+The scripts included in this repository take a well-maintained source on the web and transform it into a format that the Compliance App can parse to provide a baseline or standard to application users.
+Most of them require arguments, and need to be run manually before creating a PR to merge updates into the main branch.
+So, the general process is:
+1. Clone the repository, or pull updates from the main branch
+2. Checkout a branch on which to build your updates
+3. Run the script, providing the necessary arguments (run with -h to figure out what those are)
+4. Add the changed files to a commit and push it to the origin for review
+5. Once reviewed, merge and update in the app itself.